Rush (band): 2001–2009: Comeback, Vapor Trails and Snakes & Arrows

 During promotional interviews for the R30 DVD, the band members revealed their intention to begin writing new material in early 2006.
-While in Toronto, Lifeson and Lee began the songwriting process in January 2006.
-During this time, Peart assumed his role of lyric writing while residing in Southern California.
-The following September, Rush chose to hire American producer Nick Raskulinecz to co-produce the album.
-The band officially entered Allaire Studios in Shokan, New York in November 2006 to record the bulk of the material.
-Taking the band five weeks, the sessions ended in December.
+While in Toronto, Lifeson and Lee began writing songs in January 2006.
+During that time, Peart assumed the role of lyric writing while living in Southern California.
+In September 2007, Rush hired American producer Nick Raskulinecz to co-produce the album.
+The band went to Allaire Studios in Shokan, New York in November 2006 to record the bulk of the material.
+Taking five weeks to record, the sessions ended in December.
 On February 14, 2007, an announcement was made on the official Rush website that the title of the new album would be Snakes & Arrows.
-The first single, entitled "Far Cry", was released to North American radio stations on March 12, 2007, and reached No. 2 on the Mediabase Mainstream and Radio and Records Charts.
+The first single, "Far Cry", was released to North American radio stations on March 12, 2007, and reached No. 2 on the Mediabase Mainstream and Radio and Records Charts.

-The Rush website, newly redesigned on March 12, 2007, to support the new album, also announced the band would embark on a tour to begin in the summer.
+The Rush website, newly redesigned on March 12, 2007, to support the new album, also announced that the band would embark on a tour to begin in the summer.
 Snakes & Arrows was released on May 1, 2007, in North America, where it debuted at No. 3 on the Billboard 200 with approximately 93,000 units sold in its first week.
-It also peaked at No. 3 in Canada and No. 13 in the UK, selling an estimated 611,000 copies worldwide.
-To coincide with the beginning of Atlantic Ocean hurricane season, "Spindrift" was released as the official second radio single on June 1, 2007, while "The Larger Bowl (A Pantoum)" saw single status on June 25, 2007.
+It peaked at No. 3 in Canada and No. 13 in the UK, selling an estimated 611,000 copies worldwide.
+Coinciding with the beginning of Atlantic Ocean hurricane season, "Spindrift" was released as the official second radio single on June 1, 2007, while "The Larger Bowl (A Pantoum)" came out as a single on June 25, 2007.
 "The Larger Bowl" peaked within the top 20 of both the Billboard Mainstream Rock and Mediabase Mainstream charts, but "Spindrift" failed to appear on any commercial chart.
-The planned intercontinental tour in support of Snakes & Arrows began on June 13, 2007, in Atlanta, Georgia, coming to a close on October 29, 2007, at Hartwall Arena in Helsinki, Finland.
+The planned intercontinental tour in support of Snakes & Arrows began on June 13, 2007, in Atlanta, coming to a close on October 29, 2007, at Hartwall Arena in Helsinki, Finland.

 The 2008 portion of the Snakes & Arrows tour began on April 11, 2008, in San Juan, Puerto Rico, at José Miguel Agrelot Coliseum, and concluded on July 24, 2008, in Noblesville, Indiana at the Verizon Wireless Music Center.
 On April 15, 2008, the band released Snakes & Arrows Live, a double live album documenting the first leg of the tour, recorded at the Ahoy arena in Rotterdam, Netherlands on October 16 and 17, 2007.
 A DVD and Blu-ray recording of the same concerts was released on November 24, 2008.
 As Rush neared the conclusion of the Snakes & Arrows tour, they announced their first appearance on American television in over 30 years.
-They appeared on The Colbert Report on July 16, 2008, where they were interviewed by Stephen Colbert and performed "Tom Sawyer".
-Continuing to ride what film critic Manohla Dargis called a "pop cultural wave", the band appeared as themselves in the 2009 comedy film I Love You, Man, starring Paul Rudd and Jason Segel.
+They appeared on The Colbert Report on July 16, 2008 and were interviewed by Stephen Colbert; they performed "Tom Sawyer".
+Riding what film critic Manohla Dargis called a "pop cultural wave", the band appeared as themselves in the 2009 comedy film I Love You, Man.